adityam/context-blog/content/post/tex-programming.md

 Finally, with LuaTeX, we can implement simple algorithms in a simple way inside TeX.
-In this case, the pure TeX solution using \dorecurse wasn’t too difficult.
+In this case, the pure TeX solution using `\dorecurse` wasn’t too difficult.
 But try to come up with a pure TeX solution that prints the **average** of the numbers.

 Here is a hint.
-Convert the numbers to dimensions by multiplying by 1pt, do averaging using `\dimexpr`, then get rid of the point using `\withoutpt` and hope that the fixed precision mathematics in TeX did not mess things up.
+Convert the numbers to dimensions by multiplying by `1pt`, do averaging using `\dimexpr`, then get rid of the point using `\withoutpt` and hope that the fixed precision mathematics in TeX did not mess things up.

 #### Addendum: